vinaib/arm_asm/README.md

 # arm_asm
-# repo for arm startup and asm exercies
+. repo for arm startup and asm exercies
+. update on master, from remote